jayadevgnvrama/Basic-Level-Java/README.md

 Possible future enhancements include:

-**Save and Load**: Implement functionality to save the task list to a file and load it upon application startup.
+**Save and Load:** Implement functionality to save the task list to a file and load it upon application startup.

-**Task Priority**: Allow users to set priorities for tasks.
+**Task Priority:** Allow users to set priorities for tasks.

-**User Authentication**: Implement user authentication for personalized task lists.
+**User Authentication:** Implement user authentication for personalized task lists.

 ## 8. Conclusion <a name="conclusion"></a>
 The conclusion summarizes the key aspects of the Task List Application and emphasizes its current strengths and areas for improvement.
 It serves as a reflection on the application's capabilities and sets the stage for future development and refinement.